-Stage 4 of the Risk Assessment Framework (see Figure 2b) outlines the procedure for managing existing DWM systems in the Shire through regular (risk-based) inspection, monitoring and improvement (upgrade or rectification).

-Actions 9a-d in Section 13 of this Operational Plan outline Council's objectives, intentions and resource commitments in this regard.
+Stage 4 of the Risk Assessment Framework (see Figure 2b) outlines the procedure for managing existing DWM systems in the Shire through regular inspection, monitoring and improvement (upgrade or rectification).
+Actions 9a-d of the Action Plan (Section 13) outline Council's objectives, intentions and resource commitments in this regard.

-It is not intended that the inspection and compliance program take a 'hard-line' approach and require all under-performing systems to be upgraded immediately.
+It is not intended that the inspection and compliance monitoring take a 'hard-line' approach and require all under-performing systems to be upgraded immediately.
 However, a commitment is required from owners, Council, and State and regional management entities to improve DWM practices in a progressive and incremental manner, with a focus on high-priority localities and/or systems.
 Sections 8.3 to 8.5 (following) outline the range of options available to COS to improve DWM performance in the Shire.

-Implementation of the DWMP (including compliance monitoring and improvement) will be reviewed internally by Council (Actions 17a-c) and audited externally (Action 15b) within 3 years of commencement.
+Implementation of the DWMP will be reviewed internally by Council every 3 years.